Traditional Chinese characters: North America

-With most having immigrated to the United States during the second half of the 19th century, Chinese Americans have long used traditional characters.
-When not providing both, US public notices and signs in Chinese are generally written in traditional characters, more often than in simplified characters.
+Because most Chinese immigrants arrived in the United States before the widespread adoption of simplified Chinese in the late 20th century, traditional characters have remained prevalent in Chinese American communities, including in Chinatowns and Chinese-language newspapers.
+When only one script is used, Chinese-language public notices and signs issued by the United States government have traditionally been more likely to appear in traditional characters.
+The use of simplified characters has increased in the 21st century with the growing presence of immigrants from mainland China and expanding exchanges with the People's Republic of China.
+Today, most modern Chinese courses at American schools and universities teach simplified characters only.

 Use on computers

 Encoding

 In the past, traditional Chinese was most often encoded on computers using the Big5 standard, which favored traditional characters.
 However, the ubiquitous Unicode standard gives equal weight to simplified and traditional Chinese characters, and has become by far the most popular encoding for Chinese-language text.